Ford Panther platform: Second generation (1990–2002)

 In 1997, Ford significantly upgraded the exterior designs of all three Panther platform cars.
 The Town Car received the most extensive changes with its entire body being restyled.
 To increase parts commonality between the two, the Crown Victoria was redesigned to share the rear roofline (and much of the exterior sheetmetal) with the Grand Marquis, which saw minor cosmetic changes itself.
-Underneath the sheetmetal, a Watt's linkage was added to the rear suspension (still a live rear axle) in an effort to improve handling.
+On the underpinning chassis, a Watt's linkage replaced the triangulated rear control arm setup used on the live rear axle suspension in an effort to improve handling.